Particular/docs.particular.net/nservicebus/messaging/delayed-delivery.md

 - Defer
 ---

 When a message is sent it does not need to be dispatched immediately.
-You can specify a later time for the message to be delivered using `Defer(...)` instead of `Send(...)`.
+You can specify a later time for the message to be delivered.
+Before version 6 this was achieved by using `bus.Defer(...)` instead of `bus.Send(...)`.
+In version 6, this is accomplished by calling methods on an instance of `SendOptions` that is passed into `Send(...)` calls.

 NOTE: Only send operations can be deferred.
 You cannot defer a publish or a reply.